All Episodes

 Just the latest example of this cancel culture, this woke culture that we're living in.

-And uh any, it's it, you know, it's a dangerous cancel culture.
+And it's a dangerous cancel culture.

-And he, you know, he's addressed to the Voice of America staff broadcast live on the network.
+He's addressed to the Voice of America staff broadcast live on the network.

 Some people didn't like it, but then he said the Voice of America lost its commitment to its founding mission under past administrations and shifted towards broadcasts that were too often demeaning America.

-Look at other some of the other things.
+Look at some of the other things.

-They have a partner, I guess GoDaddy's a partner.
+I guess GoDaddy's a partner.

-If you're pro-second amendment, you're getting kicked off the server.
+If you're pro-Second Amendment, you're getting kicked off the server.

-I don't, I know nothing about technology.
+I know nothing about technology.

 Linda is like, you know, rolls her eyes.

-She doesn't, she doesn't understand.
+She doesn't understand.

 I don't understand Bitcoin.